 Let’s get ready for online learning!

-We learned a LOT about online learning last spring, which gave us some real insight into working with different ages, stages, and subject areas in this format.
-We worked diligently over the summer to ensure that our teachers have the technology, resources, and support they need to be prepared for online learning.
-One of the most important lessons confirmed by this venture is that student environments greatly impact learning outcomes.
+We have learned a LOT about online learning, which has given us some real insight into working with different ages, stages, and subject areas in this format.
+Our teachers have the technology, resources, and support they need for online learning.
+One of the most important lessons is that student environments greatly impact learning outcomes.
 In that vein, we’ve come up with the following tips for setting up your child’s home classroom to maximize their learning:

 Provide your child a dedicated space in the home for online school